HMoreira2020/PageTurners/notes.md

 - [ ]  User can delete a book from the list on the list show page
 - [x]  user can delete a review they created
 - [x]  put a books reviews on a books show page and make sure links are changed accordingly
-- [ ] FIX ADD BOOK TO LIST - no repeat books
+- [x] FIX ADD BOOK TO LIST - no repeat books
 - [ ] REDO lists#update action to add books to list - use strong params and mass assignment list in books/reviews
-- [ ] ADD ability to delete a book off of a list
 - [ ] Add conditional for ownership in view and in controller before delete and edit actions
+- [ ] PREVENT A USER FROM REVIEWING A BOOK TWICE
+- [x] USER CAN DELETE A BOOK OF OF A LIST